 Managing Cardiac Heath

 Cardiology and oncology specialists at Robert Wood Johnson University Hospital, together with Rutgers Cancer Institute of New Jersey, collaborate to prevent and combat heart damage caused by treatment such as chemotherapy and radiation, an effect known as cardiotoxicity.
 These side effects may occur at the time of therapy or years after treatment during survivorship.
 For patients with preexisting heart disease, proactive steps are taken to detect, monitor, and treat cardiac conditions such as heart failure, high blood pressure, abnormal heart rhythm and vascular disease throughout cancer treatment and also after completion of therapy as part of survivorship.

 The Cardio-Oncology Program cares for an array of patient groups including adult and pediatric cancer survivors not currently under the management of a cardiologist, or who desire additional consultation; individuals who have been diagnosed with cancer and treatments have been identified as being potentially harmful to the heart; individuals with a preexisting heart condition or have been identified as being at an increased risk for developing heart disease; and those who have completed cancer treatment and are experiencing cardiac issues or who may need closer surveillance due to prior potentially cardiotoxic treatments.

-The Cardio-Oncology Program is currently offered at multiple hospitals within the RWJBarnabas Health system, including Robert Wood Johnson University Hospital New Brunswick, Newark Beth Israel Medical Center, Clara Maass Medical Center and Saint Barnabas Medical Center.
+The Cardio-Oncology Program is currently offered at multiple hospitals within the RWJBarnabas Health system, including Robert Wood Johnson University Hospital New Brunswick, Newark Beth Israel Medical Center, Clara Maass Medical Center and Cooperman Barnabas Medical Center.

 Rutgers Cancer Institute of New Jersey/RWJUH New Brunswick